← Back

 Wim Wenders, Peter Handke

-Two versions with different emphasis, both bilingual (English and Dutch)
+Two versions with different emphases, both bilingual (English and Dutch)

 2005